 Flying Officer Erick Hendrik den Hollander served in the Royal Netherlands Navy Air Service.
 Born in Bandung, Java on 29th September 1922, Erick was one of twin brothers.
 Then, Bandung was part of the Dutch East Indies.
-The country ceased to exist from 1942 after Japanese occupation during World War Two.
+The country ceased to exist from 1942 after Japanese occupation during the Second World War.
 Today, the island of Java makes up part of modern-day Indonesia.

 On 21st July 1935, Erick sailed with his father Hendrik Gerrit den Hollander and brother Paul Willem den Hollander from Sabang, Java.
 The ship Sibajak was bound for Rotterdam and they returned on 3rd April 1936.
 Neither his mother Magdalena (née Brugman) or his sister Jenny Caroline den Hollander made the trip to the Netherlands.

-Den Hollander’s family suffered greatly during the war.
-The Japanese took his mother, sister and twin brother captive and held them in a prisoner of war camp on Java.
+Den Hollander’s family suffered greatly during the Second World War.
+The Japanese took his mother, sister, and twin brother captive and held them in a prisoner of war camp on Java.
 Both Erick and his father were airmen and secured an escape with other pilots from the island.
 First, they travelled to Australia and then onwards to the United States of America.

 Den Hollander in Northern Ireland